An investment in yourself rather than an out-of-pocket expense.

-Since joining both the CIPR and the Institute of Internal Communications (IOIC) I have identified how both memberships provide different opportunities to help my professional development without the need to feel loyal to one or the other.
+Since joining both the CIPR and the Institute of Internal Communications (IOIC) I have identified how both memberships provide different opportunities to help my professional development without the need to feel loyal to one.
 I take advantage of the regional groups the IOIC provides in my local area but got involved with the CIPR sub-committee, CIPR inside who focus on internal communications.

-I’ve included some links at the end of this post that also cover this popular subject but at the end of the day, there is no right or wrong answer.
-The fact you have started researching the benefits of professional membership is a good first step.
+I’ve included some links at the end of this post that also cover this popular subject, but there is no right or wrong answer.
+The fact you have researched the benefits of professional membership is a good first step.
 Don’t be afraid of asking other IC practitioners on their thoughts but remember, there is no right or wrong decision so take your time.

 Briefing: public relations bodies – by Richard Bailey

 Which professional PR and communications association should you join – by Stuart Bruce